CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/04-built-in-functions.md

 4. Run the query, noting that it returns the number of models and the average price for products with category names that end in "bikes".

-## Group aggregated results with the GROUP BY clause
+## Task 4: Group aggregated results with the GROUP BY clause

 Aggregate functions are especially useful when combined with the **GROUP BY** clause to calculate aggregations for different groups of data.